Request a Fitness for Work Form

 If you are sick and off work for more than seven days, your employer will normally ask you to provide a medical certificate from your GP.

 A medical certificate note must be signed by a doctor.
 The Fit Notes mean your GP can give you advice to help you return to work.
 This is because work can play an important part in helping people to recover from illness on injury.
-The GP can either say you are not fit for work, require phased return and/or restricted duties (for these please specify to the GP what these are).
-The GP will choose the option for may be fit to work if they think that returning to work – with support from your employer – will help you.
+The GP can either say you are not fit for work, require phased return, and/or restricted duties (for these please specify to the GP what these are).

 There is also space for the GP to give advice to your employer about the impact of your illness or injury.